SAP/spartacus-docs/_pages/telco/b2b-order-approval.md

 {% include docs/feature_version.html content=version_note %}

 The feature allows managers to view and approve or reject orders.
-Whenever a customer purchases a product or places an order that requires an approval, it is sent to the manager who either approves or rejects the order.
+When a customer submits an order for a product or service, if that order requires approval, it is sent to a manager who can either approve or reject the order.

-All orders waiting for approval will be in the pending approval state till the manager makes final decision on it.
-The manager views the details of the order and then decides to approve or reject the order.
+All orders waiting for approval will have a “pending approval” status until the manager decides.
+The business will define the workflow approval process for order.

-The feature includes the **Approval Dashboard**, which is displayed as a link under the main menu.
+The feature includes the **Approval Dashboard**, which is displayed as a link under the **My Account** menu.
 This link is visible only to the company administrator and not to any other users, irrespective of their roles.
 The link is visible to the administrator even in case of multiple roles such as the administrator role and approver role.

-The administrator can view orders within the organization's main unit or child unit.
+The administrator can view orders within the organization’s main unit or child unit.

 ***